SergeyBel/cryptopals/Set3/Challenge19/README.md

 Yet I number him in the song;
 He, too, has resigned his part
 In the casual comedy;
-He, too, has been changed in his turn.
+He, too, has been changed in his turn,
 Transformed utterly:
 A terrible beauty is born.
 ```